How to Create Captivating Visuals, Grow Your Following,

 In your bio, you can encourage users to take a specific action, such as using a certain hashtag or visiting your website.
 Your bio is the only place where you can feature a clickable URL and drive traffic to an external site.

 For this reason, it’s common for businesses to update their featured URL to align with their most recent post.
-If you decide to add a link, be sure use a link shortener like HubSpot's Tracking URL builder or a tool like Bitly or Goo.gl to keep your profile from looking cluttered.
+If you decide to add a link, be sure to use a link shortener like HubSpot's Tracking URL builder or a tool like Bitly, Goo.gl, or Linktr.ee to keep your profile from looking cluttered.
 Tracked URLs also help you better understand the amount of traffic Instagram is driving to your website.

-Story Settings, where you can manage who can see and reply to your Instagram Stories (which we discuss below).
+Manage your story settings — where you can manage who can see and reply to your Instagram Stories (which we discuss below).
 We recommend allowing all your followers to see and reply to your Stories to increase brand engagement.
+From your settings, click Privacy > Story to access your Story Controls.
+(You can also access this by clicking the gear icon in the top left corner when posting a story.)

-Switch to Business Profile, which allows you to identify your profile as a business profile.
+Switch to a professional account — This allows you to identify your profile as a business profile.
 Instagram’s Business Tools feature makes it easy for users to contact you, provides you with in-depth insights, and allows you to promote your content.
-Note: Your business must have a Facebook business page to switch to an Instagram business profile.
+Your business must have a Facebook business page to switch to an Instagram business profile.
+From your settings, click Account > Switch to Professional Account to access these features.

-To switch to a business profile, choose this setting, log into Facebook, and allow Instagram to manage your Pages.
+Switch to a business or creator account — Choose this setting, log in to Facebook, and allow Instagram to manage your Pages.
 Select a Facebook Page to connect to your Instagram profile.
 (You must be a Facebook page admin to connect the two platforms.)

 Instagram will automatically import relevant information from your Facebook page for you to edit.
 You now have an Instagram business profile.
-Be sure to check out your profile insights and account settings!
-(We cover more on these below.)
+Don’t forget to use the features that come with this type of account like profile insights.

-Private Account, where you can change your profile from public to private.
+Private Account — Here you can change your profile from public to private.
 Instagram will automatically set your profile to public — we don’t recommend changing it!
 As a business, you’ll want users to see your posts and follow your business without any obstacles.
+From your settings, click Privacy > Account Privacy, and make sure that's turned off.

-Comments, which allows you to hide comments with certain keywords or phrases.
+Comments — This setting allows you to hide comments with certain keywords or phrases.
 To do this, you must enter the specific words and phrases into your Instagram settings and turn on the feature.
 Receiving comments is exciting and encouraging, but certain comments may go against brand values or offend your audience.
+From your settings, click Privacy > Comments to update these.

-Adding Additional Instagram Accounts, where you can add up to five accounts and switch between them without logging in and out.
+Adding Additional Instagram Accounts — Add up to five accounts and switch between them without logging in and out.
 This feature also allows you to have multiple people logged into an account at one time.
-To add an account, click Add Account.
+To add an account, click Add Account at the bottom of your settings.
 Enter the username and password of the account you’d like to add.
 To switch between accounts, go to your profile and tap your username at the top of the screen.
 Choose the account you’d like to switch to.

-Now that you’ve created your account, it’s time to start posting awesome content.
+Now that you’ve created and optimized your Instagram account, it’s time to start posting awesome content.
 Instagram allows you to post several types of content, including photos, videos, and Stories.

 Let’s talk about the different Instagram post types and some best practices for encouraging engagement.

 The most common post on Instagram is an image post.
-When posting images, it’s important to share a variety of photos.
+When posting images, share a variety of photos.
 Variety will show your brand is diverse and engage your followers in different ways.

-A good example is Nike’s Instagram.
-It includes product photos, but the majority show athletes, concerts, and other types of content that promote the Nike brand personality as a whole.
+Example: Nike’s Instagram includes product photos, but the majority show real athletes, concerts, and other types of content that promote the Nike brand personality as a whole.

 These posts offer a glimpse into the part of your business that people don’t normally see.
 It’s important that they don’t look staged — authenticity is key!